torvalds/linux/Documentation/virt/kvm/api.rst

 storage keys.
 Each byte in the buffer will be set as the storage key for a single frame starting at start_gfn for count frames.

-Note: If any architecturally invalid key value is found in the given data then the ioctl will return -EINVAL.
+Analte: If any architecturally invalid key value is found in the given data then the ioctl will return -EINVAL.

 4.92 KVM_S390_IRQ